AI Agents on monday.com

 Yes.
 Admin permissions are required to create or manage monday agents.

-Can I pause or deactivate an agent?
+Can I pause my agent?

 Can agents work together in one flow?